Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Proofs of Theorem 3.10 and Theorem 3.19

 \paragraph{\textbf{Correspondence between the global pictures $\pictW{1}$ and $\pictW{2}$.}} Let $W_1$ and $W_2$ be as in \cref{prop:same_shear}.
 Then by the unbounded fellow-traveler Lemma, we have a bijective correspondence $\varphi$ between the travelers in $\picW{1}$ and $\picW{2}$.
 Let us consider the global pictures $\pictW{1}$ and $\pictW{2}$, and call each oriented curve in $\pictW{\nu}$ a traveler again.
 Since the bijection $\varphi$ preserves the spiralling types of travelers in $\picW{\nu}$, it induces a bijection

+Here we make the intersection of each traveler in $\pictW{\nu}$ with each edge of $\widehat{\tri}$ minimal, by applying the same isotopy for each pair $(\gamma,\varphi(\gamma))$ of travelers.
 Notice that each traveler in $\pictW{\nu}$ is either a closed loop or a compact arc, and their intersections are finite.
 Therefore we can proceed by applying Douglas--Sun's argument \cite[Section 7.4--]{DS20I} for the rest of discussion.

 Recall the notion of a \emph{shared route} of two ordered travelers $(\gamma,\gamma')$ from \cite[Definition 59]{DS20I}.
 Roughly speaking, it is a maximal interval shared by the routes of two travelers with opposite orientations.
 The definition is extended for the travelers in $\pictW{\nu}$ in a straightforward way.
 A shared route is either \emph{crossing} or \emph{non-crossing}.
 A non-crossing shared route is said to be \emph{left-oriented} if one traveler is always seen on the left from the other traveler.
 A crossing shared route is said to be \emph{left-oriented} if the same situation occurs near its source-end (\cite[Definition 61]{DS20I}).